hubmapconsortium/documentation/docs/avr/avr-faq.md

 Please see Table 2a and 2b in SOP: [Constructing Antibody Validation Reports (AVRs)](https://doi.org/10.5281/zenodo.7418623) For details on how to complete metadata fields and on the [AVR Input Structure Document](/avr/tsv-format-v2.html).
 Metadata input files can be structurally validated by uploading to the [CEDAR Metadata Validator](https://metadatavalidator.metadatacenter.org) (additional validations will be performed upon upload in the AVR system).

 ### How do I upload AVRs?
-If you are a HuBMAP member, you may upload AVRs using the AVR Upload Page (login required).
-Detailed directions for upload can be found here.
+If you are a HuBMAP member you may upload AVRs using the AVR Upload Page (login required).
+Detailed directions for upload can be found on the [AVR Uploads page](/avr/avr-upload-v2.html).
 If there are questions at any point of submission, please reach out to the Lead AVR Assembly Contact listed in [SOP: Constructing Antibody Validation Reports (AVRs)](https://doi.org/10.5281/zenodo.7418623) when you are ready to upload.

 ### Should every antibody in an OMAP have a corresponding AVR?
 Yes, beginning in 2023 all antibodies included in an OMAP should have an AVR.
 AVRs and OMAPs are designed to be integrated based on common fields.